earthstar-project/earthstar/docs/specification.md

 * A path MUST NOT contain `//` (because each path segment must have at least one `PATH_CHARACTER`)
 * Paths MAY contain upper and/or or lower case ASCII letters, and are case sensitive.
 * Paths MUST NOT contain any characters except those listed above.
 To include other characters such as spaces, double quotes, or non-ASCII characters, apps SHOULD use [URL-style percent-encoding as defined in RFC3986](https://tools.ietf.org/html/rfc3986#section-2.1).
 First encode the string as utf-8, then percent-encode the utf-8 bytes.
-* A path MUST contain at least one `!` character IF AND ONLY IF the document is ephemeral (has the optional `deleteAfter` field).
+* A path MUST contain at least one `!` character IF AND ONLY IF the document is ephemeral (has a non-null `deleteAfter`).

 In these examples, `...` is used to shorten author addresses for easier reading.
 `...` is not actually related to the Path specification.